migcasta/migcasta.github.io/_pages/about.md

  Check my "work" and "fun" [projects](/projects/).

- My work projects include a variety of industries such as pulp & paper, mining, steel production, district heating, railway (infrastructure and rolling stock), military air fleets, hauling vehicles, HVAC systems, NDT ultrasonic testing, and cybersecurity.
+ My work projects include a variety of industries and applications such as pulp & paper, mining, steel production, district heating, railway (infrastructure and rolling stock), military air fleets, hauling vehicles, HVAC systems, NDT ultrasonic testing, and cybersecurity.

   My pet projects resolve creative problems which I find in my daily life, such as the use of a GPS-tracker to create behavioral models of my cat.